 And so I wanted to share these words of encouragement for women everywhere with you.

-Shauna Niequist is a wife, mother, daughter, sister, friend, neighbor, writer who has learned a way to live, marked by grace, love, rest, and play.
-And it’s changing everything for her.
+Shauna Niequist is a wife, mother, daughter, sister, friend, neighbor, writer sharing words of encouragement for women looking for a way to live that is marked by grace, love, rest, and play.
+It’s changing everything for her.
 And she’s sharing it with us all.

-I love Present Over Perfect because it is a beautifully written hand reaching out for you to hold on to as you take a journey to discover who you really, authentically are.
-Present Over Perfect is a guide to hearing the tiny voice inside you that has always been there, but has been told that she must prove her worth, or that she must work harder, achieve more, do better to be valuable.
+I love Present Over Perfect: Leaving Behind Frantic for a Simpler, More Soulful Way of Living because it is a beautifully written hand reaching out for you to hold on to as you take a journey to discover who you really, authentically are.
+Present Over Perfect: Leaving Behind Frantic for a Simpler, More Soulful Way of Living is a guide to hearing the tiny voice inside you that has always been there, but has been told that she must prove her worth, or that she must work harder, achieve more, or do better to be valuable.

 Neiquist describes the book as “an invitation to this journey that changed my life.
 I’ll walk this path with you, a path away from frantic pushing and proving, and toward your essential self, the one you were created to be before you began proving and earning for your worth.”

-The Mona Lisa Strategem is inspired by the female beauty, mystery, and immortality of its namesake.
+The Mona Lisa Stratagem: The Art of Women, Age, and Power is inspired by the female beauty, mystery, and immortality of its namesake.
 Around the time a woman reaches 45, there is one enemy with the power to threaten her confidence, steal her beauty, make her feel invisible, and turn even the pleasures of life against her.
 That enemy is Time.
 Most women feel that an essential part of them dies when their youth is gone, yet the reality is women can grow more beautiful, experience new pleasures, and accomplish their best work later in life.

 Harriet Rubin reveals a powerful stratagem for finding happiness and fulfillment in midlife and beyond.
-Interweaving stories of iconic women throughout history, Rubin’s The Mona Lisa Strategem codifies ten tactics- my favorite is how to express your talents that have been ripening for decades.
+Interweaving stories of iconic women throughout history, Rubin’s The Mona Lisa Stratagem: The Art of Women, Age, and Power codifies ten tactics- my favorite is how to express your talents that have been ripening for decades.

 New York Times bestselling author Bruce Feiler has drawn up a blueprint for modern families — a new approach to family dynamics, inspired by cutting-edge techniques gathered from experts in the disciplines of science, business, sports, and the military.
 Guys – he got stuff from the Green Berets!